The Turkey Path Hike; The Pennsylvania Grand Canyon

 Significance: Waterfalls and views THE FIRE TOWER PAGE

 Here is some of what you need to know: 1.
 This is the Turkey Path at Leonard Harrison State Park, do not confuse it with the one at Colton Point State park which is across the creek.
-2.You do not have to hike anywhere in the Pa Grand Canyon so see views; The park has a great viewing area near the parking lot, also be sure to check out the nearby Grand Canyon Overlook Tower.
+2.You do not have to hike anywhere in the Pa Grand Canyon to see the views; The park has a great viewing area near the parking lot, also be sure to check out the nearby Grand Canyon Overlook Tower.

 1. Scroll the mouse over the altitude line to see where it lines up on the map